play14team/play14-website/_games/farmers-challenge.md

 scale: Min 8, Max 15
 timebox: 30 - 60 mins

-description: "This is a team puzzle that introduces a few constraints to emphasise the need to cooperate, to collaborate and most importantly to listen.
+excerpt: "This is a team puzzle that introduces a few constraints to emphasise the need to cooperate, to collaborate and most importantly to listen.
 It can be used to assess a team's dynamic, to identify current or potential leaders and to simply build culture within a team."

 materials:
   - Board or Flipchart and pens